klovych/Braille-Analyzer/README.md

 📜 Braille-Analyzer

 🔍 Description:
-🌟 Braille Image Processor is a simple yet powerful Python tool for analyzing and processing PNG images.
+🌟 Braille-Analyzer is a simple yet powerful Python tool for analyzing and processing PNG images.
 This utility transforms images into black-and-white format, extracts the coordinates of black pixels 🖤, and combines the extracted data to generate a unique SHA-256 hash-based flag 🔐.

 🎯 Key Features: